TatsuProject/Document_Understanding_Subnet/README.md

-# Document Understanding Subnet - Testnet 236
+# Document Understanding Subnet - SN-54

 The **Document Understanding Subnet** is a pioneering, decentralized system dedicated to advanced document understanding tasks, designed to streamline document processing.
 Leveraging a multi-model architecture of vision, text models, and OCR engines, it aims to set a new standard in document comprehension while providing an open and accessible alternative to proprietary solutions.

 ### Key Capabilities in Development:
-1. **Checkbox and Associated Text Detection** - Currently live and operational on testnet 236, outperforming industry standards like GPT-4 Vision and Azure Form Recognizer.
+1. **Checkbox and Associated Text Detection** - Currently live and operational on SN-54, outperforming industry standards like GPT-4 Vision and Azure Form Recognizer.
 2. **Highlighted and Encircled Text Detection** - Detects and extracts highlighted or circled text segments accurately.
 3. **Document Classification** - Automatically identifies document types (e.g., receipts, forms, letters).
 4. **Entity Detection** - Extracts key details such as names, addresses, phone numbers, and costs.
 5. **JSON Data Structuring** - Compiles and formats extracted data into a concise, readable JSON file, significantly reducing document review time.

 This system will bring efficiency to document processing workflows by combining these capabilities, enabling faster, more efficient, and decentralized document analysis.
-Currently, checkbox and associated text detection are fully operational on testnet 236, with additional features in development.
+Currently, checkbox and associated text detection are fully operational on SN-54, with additional features in development.

-*Update: Now live on testnet as subnet-236.*
+*Update: Now live on mainnet as subnet-54.*

 ## Table of Contents